maggku/coinconverter/README.md

 ## Future Enhancements

-1. **Add More Cryptocurrencies**: Expand the list of available currencies for conversion.
+1. **Add More Cryptocurrencies**: Expanding the list of available currencies for conversion.
-2. **Graphical Data Representation**: Show currency trends using charts.
+2. **Graphical Data Representation**: Showing currency trends using charts.

 ---